 To register, electors should complete a "Declaration of Local Connection" form.
 Applicants will need to provide an address where they would be living if it were not for their current situation, or an address where they've lived in the past.
 If applicants are homeless, they can give details of where they spend a substantial part of their time.

 If an elector's personal safety would be at risk from having their name appear on the voters' list, they may be able to register anonymously.
 The rules allowing some people to register in this way are exceptionally strict and set out in law.
 To qualify, applicants will need either:

-- A current court order or injunction for the protection of or benefit to either themselves or someone in their household; or
+- A current court document which is for the protection of or benefit to either themselves or someone in their household; or

 - The support of the application from a qualified person.
 That person must be either:

-- a police officer of or above the rank of inspector of any police force in England or Wales
+- a police officer of or above the rank of inspector of any police force in England and Wales

 - a police officer of or above the rank of inspector of the Police Service of Northern Ireland